DLTcollab/sse2neon/README.md

 * [iqtree2](https://github.com/iqtree/iqtree2) is an efficient and versatile stochastic implementation to infer phylogenetic trees by maximum likelihood.
 * [indelPost](https://github.com/stjude/indelPost) is a Python library for indel processing via realignment and read-based phasing to resolve alignment ambiguities.
 * [IResearch](https://github.com/iresearch-toolkit/iresearch) is a cross-platform, high-performance document oriented search engine library written entirely in C++ with the focus on a pluggability of different ranking/similarity models.
+* [jak](https://github.com/open-goal/jak-project) aims to port the original Jak and Daxter and Jak II to PC.
 * [Kraken](https://github.com/Wabi-Studios/Kraken) is a 3D animation platform redefining animation composition, collaborative workflows, simulation engines, skeletal rigging systems, and look development from storyboard to final render.
 * [kram](https://github.com/alecazam/kram) is a wrapper to several popular encoders to and from PNG/[KTX](https://www.khronos.org/opengles/sdk/tools/KTX/file_format_spec/) files with [LDR/HDR and BC/ASTC/ETC2](https://developer.arm.com/solutions/graphics-and-gaming/developer-guides/learn-the-basics/adaptive-scalable-texture-compression/single-page).
 * [Krita](https://invent.kde.org/graphics/krita) is a cross-platform application that offers an end-to-end solution for creating digital art files from scratch built on the KDE and Qt frameworks.